Sam Blakeslee: Institute for Advanced Technology and Public Policy (IATPP)

 Blakeslee founded IATPP in 2012 with a mission to "develop and promote practical solutions to real-world problems by informing and driving public policy through advanced technology".
 The institute has several research projects in the areas of digital democracy, algorithmic journalism and Anti-bot influence operations.
 The Digital Democracy project was a 2017 finalist for the "Innovations in American Government" award presented by the Ash Center for Democratic Governance and Innovation.
-The As of 2021, the institute organization page lists Christine Robinson as senior advisor and Foaad Khosmood as research director.
+As of 2021, the institute organization page lists Christine Robinson as a senior advisor and Foaad Khosmood as a research director.

 Community involvement

-Prior to his election to the state Legislature, Blakeslee served as a two-term Trustee for Cuesta Community College.
+Before his election to the state Legislature, Blakeslee served as a two-term Trustee for Cuesta Community College.
 He was first elected in 1998.

 In 1999, Assemblyman Blakeslee authored the successful DREAM Initiative.
 Passing by 75%, the DREAM Initiative was a countywide advisory ballot measure that sought to create a long-term vision for the future of PG&E's 12-mile scenic coastline known as the Diablo Canyon Lands.